Dr John Deering

 Deering, J. (2016) ‘Practice and Practitioners in 2020?’
 British Journal of Community Justice.
 14(1): 77-81

-Deering, J. & Feilzer, M. Y. (forthcoming) ‘Questions of legitimacy in probation practice after Transforming Rehabilitation’ Howard Journal of Criminal Justice.
-Accepted for publication January 2017
+Deering, J. & Feilzer, M. Y. (2017) ‘Questions of legitimacy in probation practice after Transforming Rehabilitation’ Howard Journal of Criminal Justice.

 Cowe, F., Deering, J. & Vanstone, M. (2007) ‘From Eclecticism to Orthodoxy in Practice: Can Theory and Practice Merge in Probation?’
 In Steven R. Smith: Applying Theory to Policy and Practice.
 Aldershot: Ashgate

 Deering, J. (2008) ‘R&R – a Brief Time in the Sun’ in P. Senior (ed): Moments in Probation.
 Crayford: Shaw & Sons

 Brayford, J., Cowe, F. & Deering.
 J. (eds) (2010) What Else Works?
 Creative Work with Offenders.
 Cullompton: Willan